Scrambled Egg

 Look For

-- Shells clean, intact, and free from cracks or thin spots
+- Shells are clean and intact without cracks or thin spots

-- Eggs feel heavy and substantial for their size (indicates fresh, full contents)
+- Eggs feel heavy for their size, indicating full liquid contents

 Avoid